 Maintenance Technician Must-Have Resume Skills and Keywords

 Employers require a broad range of skills and qualifications in their descriptions of Maintenance Technician positions.
-The top three keywords make up 48.39% of the total set of top terms.
+The top three keywords make up 44% of the total set of top terms.
 Look to the Resume Checklist below to see how Electricity, Preventive Maintenance, and Plumbing shares stack up against the share from resumes.
-HVAC, Painting and Pneumatics represent an additionally healthy share of the employer Maintenance Technician job postings with their combined total of 26.22%.
-At 25.38%, Hydraulics, Carpentry, PLC, and Appliance Repair appear far less frequently, but are still a significant portion of the 10 top Maintenance Technician skills and requirements according to employers.
+Troubleshooting, HVAC and Painting represent an additionally healthy share of the employer Maintenance Technician job postings with their combined total of 28.95%.
+At 27.03%, Carpentry, Technical, General Maintenance, and Pneumatics appear far less frequently, but are still a significant portion of the 10 top Maintenance Technician skills and requirements according to employers.

 Job seeker resumes showcase a broad range of skills and qualifications in their descriptions of Maintenance Technician positions.
-The top three keywords represent 45.89% of the total set of top resume listed keywords.
-Look to the Resume Checklist below to investigate how Electricity, Plumbing, and Preventive Maintenance match up to employer job descriptions.
-HVAC, Painting, and Carpentry represent a very decent share of skills found on resumes for Maintenance Technician with 27.25% of the total.
-At 26.84%, Welding, Pneumatics, Forklift Experience, and Motorizing appear far less frequently, but are still a significant portion of the 10 top Maintenance Technician skills and qualifications found on resumes.
+The top three keywords represent 44.15% of the total set of top resume listed keywords.
+Look to the Resume Checklist below to investigate how Electricity, Troubleshooting, and Plumbing match up to employer job descriptions.
+Preventive Maintenance, HVAC, and Carpentry represent a very decent share of skills found on resumes for Maintenance Technician with 26.8% of the total.
+At 29.06%, Painting, Customer Service, Technical, and Welding appear far less frequently, but are still a significant portion of the 10 top Maintenance Technician skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Maintenance Technician job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Maintenance Technician on their resumes.